TheCuteOwl/Trap-Stealer/README.md

 ## <a id="Detection"></a>🔎・Detection

-There is 2 detection, Use the built in obfuscator to go down to 0
+There is 0 detection, Use the built in obfuscator if you want to
 ## <a id="terms"></a>💼・Terms
 This script is for educational purposes only.
 Use it at your own risk.
 The developer is not responsible for any damage caused by the misuse of this script.